srimann123/bpm_sc_autism/SingleCell_GPU_Pipeline_README.md

 # GPU-Accelerated Single Cell Analysis Pipeline
-## Memory-Efficient HVG Selection and Clustering for 1M+ Cells
+## Memory‑Efficient HVG Selection and Clustering for 1M+ Cells

 ---

 # Overview

-This pipeline performs **GPU-accelerated single-cell analysis** designed to scale efficiently to **1M+ nuclei** while minimizing:
+This pipeline performs **GPU‑accelerated single‑cell analysis** designed to scale to **>1 million nuclei** while minimizing memory usage and runtime.

-- memory usage
-- execution time
-- intermediate storage

-The goal of the pipeline is to **cluster nuclei by cell type** using **highly variable genes (HVGs)**.
+The goal is to cluster nuclei by cell type using **highly variable genes (HVGs)**.

-The workflow consists of two major stages:
+The workflow consists of two stages:

-### Stage 1 — HVG Identification
+**Stage 1 — HVG Identification**
-Identify highly variable genes using **memory-efficient batched processing**.
+Memory‑efficient batched computation of highly variable genes.

-### Stage 2 — Clustering
+**Stage 2 — Clustering**
-Cluster nuclei using only the HVG matrix.
+PCA → neighbor graph → Leiden/Louvain clustering → UMAP/tSNE visualization.

-The output of Stage 1 is an **AnnData object containing nuclei × HVGs**, which is used as the input for Stage 2.
+The output of Stage 1 is an **AnnData object (nuclei × HVGs)** which is used for clustering.

 ---